arcus/note_deidentification/annotation_guidelines.md

 - Yuri Sharif, MD **sharify@chop.edu**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->
 - Pt reports he has received multiple alarming emails from **medicaid@hotmail.com**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> about his coverage; talked with pt about phishing attempts and encouraged him to reach out to the tech support group at his library for help.

-When the email is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care, then it should also be checked as "NonIdentifying".
+When the email is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care, then it should also be checked as "GenericTemplate".
-In the three examples above, the first two should just be labeled as EMAIL, and the third should be labeled as EMAIL and also checked as "NonIdentifying".
+In the three examples above, the first two should just be labeled as EMAIL, and the third should be labeled as EMAIL and also checked as "GenericTemplate".

 ### WEB URLS